 Now for the curveball: 457(b) plans also may allow workers to save extra money starting three years before the “normal retirement age,” which is specified in the plan.
 The normal retirement age can vary, but the special contributions can begin three years before that point.

-“So if someone was to retire at 50, at 48 they could begin the 457 catch-up because it’s three years prior to their retirement age.
+“So if someone was to retire at (age) 50, they could begin the 457 catch-up at 48 because it’s three years prior to their retirement age.
 It’s called the three-year rule,” says Julia Durand, a former director at CalSTRS (California State Teachers Retirement System).